Links for Palaeobotanists

 !
 The International Fossil Plant Names Index (IFPNI).

-IFPNI is a comprehensive literature based record of the scientific names of all fossil plants, algae, fungi, allied prokaryotic forms, protists and microproblematica.
-IFPNI provides an authoritative online, open-access, community-generated registry of fossil plant nomenclature as a service to the global scientific community.
-IFPNI is headquartered at the Fundamental Botanical Library, National Institute of Carpology (Gaertnerian Institution), Moscow.
+The IFPNI provides an authoritative online, open-access, community-generated registry of fossil plant nomenclature as a service to the global scientific community (headquartered at the Fundamental Botanical Library, National Institute of Carpology (Gaertnerian Institution), Moscow).
+For more information please take notice:

 K. Jordan et al.(2008): An Interactive Timeline of Plant Evolution.
 See also here (in PDF).
 Note fig. 1.